When ‘sponsorship’ isn’t sponsorship at all

 - Potential sponsors have not fulfilled previous sponsorship commitments.

-This article is an extract from the e-book, The secrets of successfully seeking sponsorship.
+This article is an extract from the eBook, How to successfully seek corporate sponsorship.